Hurricane Henri: United States

 Power outages were widespread through most of New England due to Henri's impacts.
 At least 140,000 houses experienced outages across New Jersey to Maine.
-Conditions rapidly deteriorated the morning Henri made landfall, with some areas going from calm weather to tropical storm conditions in just over half an hour.
+Conditions rapidly deteriorated the morning Henri made landfall, causing flooding in numerous locations across the Northeastern United States.
 By the morning of August 23, over 65,000 were still without power.
 Henri had weakened more quickly over land than initially expected, lessening overall impacts.
 Insured losses across the Northeast were estimated at $155 million by Karen Clark & Co.

 New York

-Record breaking rainfall of 1.94 in fell in just one hour in Central Park, the then-wettest hour on record for New York City.
+Record-breaking rainfall of 1.94 in fell in just one hour in Central Park, the then-wettest hour on record for New York City.
 A concert which was to be held in Central Park was postponed that same night due to lightning and harsh weather.
 On Roosevelt Island, the Four Freedoms State Park closed due to the inclement weather.
 A Major League Baseball game between the New York Yankees and Minneapolis Twins was also postponed.
+A Major League Soccer game between the New York Red Bulls and New York City FC was also postponed after a two and a half hour delay.
 The hourly rainfall record was the wettest in 150 years, and Brooklyn drivers abandoned their cars after waist-deep flooding inundated their vehicles.
 4.45 in in total fell during August 21, the highest total in a day for the city (since 2014), while the 7.01 in total was the highest since Irene in 2011.